smitelli/cosmodoc/src/content/topics/global-variables-and-constants/index.md

 At any time, the value of this variable should be one of the {{< lookup/cref POUNCE_HINT >}} values.
 The hint is shown the first time the player is hurt, even if the injury came from an un-pounceable actor.

+{{< boilerplate/global-cref pounceStreak >}}

+This value is incremented and tested in {{< lookup/cref PounceHelper >}}, which also gives a 50,000 bonus point on the tenth consecutive pounce.
+This counter is reset to zero when the player touches the ground, or when they pounce on an actor who is designed to be used as a platform.
+Notably, the pounce streak is _not_ reset when the player clings to a wall.

 {{< boilerplate/global-cref profCountCPU >}}

 This is updated when the {{< lookup/cref ProfileCPUService >}} function runs, and interpreted during calculations in {{< lookup/cref ProfileCPU >}}.